jezekp/NwbQueryEngine/README.md

 Logging
 ==
-logging (e. g. logging level, log file location) can be configured in src/main/resources. [log4j](https://logging.apache.org/log4j/2.x/manual/configuration.html) library is used
+logging (e. g. logging level, log file location) can be configured in src/main/resources. [log4j](https://logging.apache.org/log4j/2.x/manual/configuration.html) library is used.
+Do not use degug level in production.
+It can dramatically affects performance